-We account for our partnership interests in Avillion Financing I, LP and its related entities ("Avillion I"), BAv Financing II, LP and its related entities ("Avillion II," together, the "Avillion Entities") as equity method investments because RPIFT has the ability to exercise significant influence over the entities.
-During the three months ended March 31, 2022 and 2021, we recorded a loss allocation from the Avillion Entities of \$4.1 million and \$7.1 million, respectively, within Equity in (earnings)/losses of equity method investees.
+We account for our partnership interests in Avillion Financing I, LP and its related entities ("Avillion I"), BAv Financing II, LP and its related entities ("Avillion II," together with Avillion I, the "Avillion Entities") as equity method investments because RPIFT has the ability to exercise significant influence over the Avillion Entities.
+During the three and six months ended June 30, 2022, we recorded a loss allocation from the Avillion Entities of \$4.0 million and \$8.2 million, respectively, within Equity in earnings of equity method investees.
+During the three and six months ended June 30, 2021, we recorded a loss allocation from the Avillion Entities of \$7.9 million and \$15.0 million, respectively, within Equity in earnings of equity method investees.

 On December 19, 2017, the FDA approved a supplemental New Drug Application for Pfizer's Bosulif.
 Avillion I is eligible to receive fixed payments from Pfizer based on this approval under its co-development agreement with Pfizer.
-Subsequent to the asset sale, the only operations of Avillion I are the collection of cash and unwinding of discount on the series of fixed annual payments due from Pfizer.
-We received distributions from Avillion I of \$13.4 million during each of the three months ended March 31, 2022 and 2021 in connection with Avillion I's receipt of the fixed annual payments due under its co-development agreement with Pfizer.
+The only operations of Avillion I are the collection of cash and unwinding of the discount on the series of fixed annual payments due from Pfizer.
+We received distributions from Avillion I of \$13.4 million during each of the six months ended June 30, 2022 and 2021, respectively.

-In May 2018, RPIFT entered into an agreement, which was amended in July 2021, to invest up to \$122.5 million in Avillion II, which is a party to a co-development agreement with AstraZeneca, over multiple years to fund a portion of the costs of Phase 2 and 3 clinical trials to advance PT027 through a global clinical development program for the treatment of asthma in exchange for royalties, a series of success-based milestones and other potential payments.
+In May 2018, RPIFT entered into an agreement, which was amended in July 2021 and was further amended in June 2022 to increase the funding amount by \$27.5 million, which totaled \$150.0 million over multiple years in Avillion II, which is a party to a co-development agreement with AstraZeneca, to fund a portion of the costs of Phase 2 and 3 clinical trials to advance PT027 through a global clinical development program for the treatment of asthma in exchange for royalties, a series of success-based milestones and other potential payments.

-As of March 31, 2022 and December 31, 2021, RPIFT had \$8.2 million and \$11.2 million, respectively, of unfunded commitments related to the Avillion Entities.
-Our maximum exposure to loss at any particular reporting date is limited to the current carrying value of the investment plus the unfunded commitments
+Our maximum exposure to loss at any particular reporting date is limited to the current carrying value of the investment plus the unfunded commitments.
+As of June 30, 2022 and December 31, 2021, RPIFT had \$35.7 million and \$11.2 million, respectively, of unfunded commitments related to the Avillion Entities.